skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-set-up-openai-api-keys.md

 4. ![create-profile.png]({{ site.baseurl }}/images/create-profile.png){: width="300"}

-### RECOMMENDATION:
+#### RECOMMENDATION:
 - Optimal performance with Google Add-Ons is by using the Google Chrome browser.
 - If you use multiple accounts in the same Google Chrome Profile, please create a separated Google Chrome Profile for this account.
 (Google sometime unstable with multi-accounts cookies)
 - If you use company email - sometime company emails have restrictions with installation add-ons.
 It could require asking admin of the company email to configure for allowing installation add-ons or USE a PERSONAL ACCOUNT. (if needed to move subscription, please write to support chat or email — yaroslav91@gmail.com)

-### If you use multiple accounts in the same Chrome browser - Please create a separate Chrome Profile for this one account.
+#### If you use multiple accounts in the same Chrome browser - Please create a separate Chrome Profile for this one account.
 Sometime Google API see you as another account.

-### Create an OpenAI API key
+# Instructions - How to set up OpenAI API keys

 > Create an OpenAI API key to gain access to the ChatGPT API and other OpenAI APIs.
 This key allows OpenAI to track your usage and generate accurate billing.